-Design Driven Development and Design Thinking
+Design-Led Development and Design Thinking

 There is a quote from the 1989 movie ‘Field of Dreams’ that has been bandied around business circles for years.
 The film stars Kevin Costner as a farmer who builds a baseball field in his cornfield that attracts the ghosts of some baseball legends.
 His reason for building this baseball field was driven by repeatedly hearing a mysterious voice say “if you build it, he will come”.
 In the movie, Kevin Costner’s character has blind belief in this mantra and it eventually leads to something special.